gytcrt/randomwalk/content/posts/cursor-losing-money-for-user/index.md

-Even if they were subscribed to [the highest tier](https://cursor.com/pricing), they would only pay Cursor $200 \* 12 \= $2,400 for 2025 (unless they have enabled the "On-demand usage" option).
+Even if they were subscribed to {{< newtabref href="https://cursor.com/pricing" title="the highest tier" >}}, they would only pay Cursor $200 \* 12 \= $2,400 for 2025 (unless they have enabled the "On-demand usage" option).
 It's unlikely Cursor is making a profit on this user.
 I guess the real question should be: how much money is Cursor losing to keep users?

 {{< figurelightbox src="cursor-tier.png" caption="Cursor pricing tiers in 2025" align="center" width="100%" >}}